-As of January 31, 2021, there were shares of our convertible preferred stock outstanding.
-Immediately prior to the closing of this offering, each outstanding share of our convertible preferred stock will convert into one share of our Class A common stock.
+As of January 31, 2021, there were 294,257,205 shares of our convertible preferred stock outstanding.
+In February 2021, we issued 12,043,202 shares of our Series F convertible preferred stock, Immediately prior to the closing of this offering, each outstanding share of our convertible preferred stock will convert into one share of our Class A common stock.

-Under our amended and restated certificate of incorporation that will be in effect on the closing of this offering, our board of directors may, without further action by our stockholders, fix the rights, preferences, privileges, and restrictions of up to an aggregate of shares of convertible preferred stock in one or more series and authorize their issuance.
-These rights, preferences, and privileges could include dividend rights, conversion rights, voting rights, terms of redemption, liquidation preferences, and the number of shares constituting any series or the designation of such series, any or all of which may be greater than the rights of our Class A common stock or Class B common stock.
-Any issuance of our convertible preferred stock could adversely affect the voting power of holders of our Class A common stock or Class B common stock, and the likelihood that such holders would receive dividend payments and payments on liquidation.
-In addition, the issuance of convertible preferred stock could have the effect of delaying, deferring, or preventing a change of control or other corporate action.
+Under our amended and restated certificate of incorporation that will be in effect on the closing of this offering, our board of directors may, without further action by our stockholders (except as noted below), fix the rights, preferences, privileges, and restrictions of up to an aggregate of 20,000,000 shares of convertible preferred stock in one or more series and authorize their issuance.
+Notwithstanding the foregoing, so long as any shares of Class B common stock remain outstanding, no shares of preferred stock with voting rights equal or superior to those of the Class B common stock any be issued without the approval of the holders of a majority of the outstanding shares of Class B common stock.
+These rights, preferences, and privileges could include dividend rights, conversion rights, voting rights, terms of redemption, liquidation preferences, and the number of shares constituting any series or our convertible preferred stock could adversely affect the voting power of holders of our Class A common stock or Class B common stock.
+Any issuance of our convertible preferred stock could have the effect of delaying, deferring, or preventing a change of control or other corporate action.
 On the closing of this offering, no shares of convertible preferred stock will be outstanding.
 We have no present plan to issue any shares of convertible preferred stock.